Formatting Options

 12.35e+03

-Decimal Place
+Digits-Past-the-Decimal Place

-For decimal place rounding we specify the decimal place to which we want to round using ndigits.
+Decimal place, or digits-past-the-decimal, rounding is selected by setting round_mode="dec_place" and ndigits equal to any integer.
+In this mode ndigits specifies the decimal place to which the mantissa will be rounded.
 The convention for ndigits is the same as that for the built-in round function.
 E.g. ndigits=2 means to round to two digits past the decimal place, the hundredths or 10-2 place, so that 12.987 would be rounded to 12.99.

 >>> formatter = Formatter(exp_mode="engineering", round_mode="dec_place", ndigits=4)